splunk/observability-workshop/content/en/s4r/3-initial-tour/5-synthetics-home/2-synthetics-home.md

 * What can you conclude from the dotted chart, how often are these tests run, and from where?
 {{% /notice %}}

-Let's continue to Infra mon and examine the infrastructure our application is running on.
+Let's continue to Infra mon and examine the infrastructure our application is running on using Splunk Infrastructure Monitoring (IM)